nicholas-net/active-directory-lab/Firewall Issues/firewall-issue.md

 &nbsp;

-- Additionally using `ping`, I test to see if there is any issue with the devices DNS resolution.
+- Additionally using `ping`, I test to see if its reachable via it's domain name.
 - That does not appear to be the case based on the response from `CLIENT01`.

 <img width="600" height="400" alt="image" src="https://github.com/user-attachments/assets/690d38df-395d-4a25-ac95-8d224ae636a9" />